From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation

 \paragraph{Factor Scores.} Model-level factor scores were computed using the regression method from \texttt{factor\_analyzer}.
 These scores represent each model’s strength on every latent skill and are used throughout all downstream applications (e.g., novelty detection, model profiling, skill-aware evaluation).

 \paragraph{Factor Labeling.} To label each factor as a latent skill, we passed the high-loading task sets through two LLMs—\texttt{deepseek-R1} and \texttt{gpt-o3-pro}—prompted to propose intuitive skill names based on shared task properties.
-Labels were selected via majority agreement and manual refinement.
+Labels were selected via manual refinement.